 Before then calling a UK landline or mobile from any EU country will now cost a maximum of 18p per minute.
 Receiving a call will cost 4.8p.
 Sending a text will cost 5p and data will be charged at 19.6p per MB.
 Previously calls cost 24p per minute, texts were 7p and data was a wallet-walloping 46p per MB.

 3 or Three or whatever it's calling itself these days is a carrier that has gone further than most in helping reduce its users roaming charges.
 Three’s customers travelling in the US will now automatically roam onto the networks of AT&T and T-Mobile USA, which, like most of the world, use the GSM network standard.
 Three offers the same 'Feel At Home' terms in these territories: Ireland, Australia, Italy, Austria, Hong Kong, Sweden, Denmark), Indonesia, Sri Lanka and Macau.
+On 25 August 2015 Three claimed its Feel At Home service had saved customers £1.3bn in roaming charges, saving each customer on average £330 per year.

 Apple’s iPhone and the latest Android smartphones can’t be beaten for mobile Internet access.
 So here’s some advice for iPhone and Android users heading out on holiday or abroad for some other reason.
 Taking your smartphone abroad needn't cost the earth.